 - medical expenses related to the accident.

-The legal fee is typically 33 percent of the recovery for cases that are resolved before a lawsuit has been filed.
-In some instances, the fee percentage may be reduced to ensure that the client receives a larger settlement that the attorney’s fee.
+The legal fee is typically 33.3 percent of the recovery for cases that are resolved before a lawsuit has been filed.
+In some instances, the fee percentage may be reduced to ensure that the client receives a larger settlement than the attorney’s fee.
 In cases where a lawsuit is filed, our fee percentage increases to 40 percent to account for the additional resources needed to take a case to trial.

 Medical costs can be a big-ticket item.
-At Joye Law Firm, we pride ourselves on negotiating with health care providers to discount the medical costs.
-We work to settle the medical costs for the least amount possible.
-We have handled cases where the client suffered extremely serious injuries and the outstanding medical bills were in the range of $300,000 to $400,000.
-Our attorneys at Joye Law Firm have been able to negotiate successfully in those types of situation to get the health care provider to write off a significant portion of the costs so the hospital ultimately agreed to accept $40,000 or $50,000 from a settlement as the payment and write off the remaining amount.
+At Joye Law Firm, we pride ourselves on negotiating with healthcare providers to discount medical costs.
+We work to settle the medical debts for the least amount possible.
+We have handled cases where the client suffered extremely serious injuries and racked up $300,000 to $400,000 in medical bills.
+Our attorneys were able to negotiate with the healthcare provider to write off a significant portion of the costs.
+In the end, the hospital ultimately agreed to accept $40,000 or $50,000 from a settlement, clearing the victim of thousands of dollars of medical debt.